DougEverly/slack.cr/README.md

 #  Slack Real Time API client written in Crystal

-Super primordial client to Slack's Real Time API written in Crystal and using WebSockets.
+Client to Slack's Real Time API written in Crystal and using WebSockets.

+Still early in development.

 ## Installation